Bunds rebound as focus turns to next week's busy calendar

 Markets have become very sensitive to any clues on the timing of a potential U.S. stimulus withdrawal, which ultimately will depend on incoming data.
 There will be plenty of that next week, with U.S. jobs the highlight.

-The Federal Reserve, the Bank of England and the European Central Bank also all hold policy-setting meetings next week, making investors cautious, analysts said.
+The Federal Reserve, the Bank of England and the European Central Bank also all hold policy-setting meetings next week, giving investors plenty of reasons to be cautious, analysts said.

-“The Journal story has caused a bit of short-covering in the market.
-But flows are very light and I think we would have done that anyway today after the sell-off this week and with such a busy next week ahead,” one trader said.
+“The Journal story on a more dovish Fed approach next week or a more dovish rate guidance helps a bit.. but the other reason for the consolidation here is simply the sharp sell-off we have seen in the past few days,” Rainer Guntermann, strategist, at Commerzbank said.

-German Bund futures were 18 ticks higher on the day at 142.46, but remained almost two full points lower then at the end of last week, having fallen on generally upbeat data.
+“Going into the weekend, it seems that the market has found some technical support,” he said, flagging technical levels around 142 in the Bund.

-Volumes were less than 500,000 lots, compared with over 800,000 in the previous two sessions, showing there was more conviction in the sell-off than in the rebound.
+German Bund futures were 46 ticks higher at 142.74, having fallen this week on generally upbeat data.

 French consumer confidence bounced up in July, data showed on Friday, adding to a rush of releases this week suggesting the euro zone economy was picking up and easing pressure on the European Central Bank for a rate cut.